 What is the admissions process?

-Applicants should generally have a minimum overall GPA of 3.2 at the time of application.
 Admission to the IUG is based on good progress in the student’s undergraduate studies, faculty recommendations from the home department, GPA, and a two-page statement of purpose.
 Students must also apply to, and be accepted into, the Graduate School at Penn State.
 Internal IUG students are NOT required to take the GRE.
+For further information about the admissions process for the IUG, please consult our IUG admissions page.